shsagir/play-area-sync/docs/limits.md

 **Solution**: You can either clean up obsolete data to reduce the used size or upgrade to a bigger scaling.
 If you need more than our current plans offer, please [get in touch](mailto:support@fortrabbit.com) and let us know how much you need and we will get back to you with an offer.

-## Traffic
+## Transfer

 **Scope**: Universal and Professional Apps

-**Description**: Each App has an included traffic amount which can be found in the specs - ([Universal](http://www.fortrabbit.com/specs#storage-and-traffic) & [Professional](http://www.fortrabbit.com/specs-pro#storage-and-traffic)).
+**Description**: Each App has an included traffic (transfer / bandwidth) amount which can be found in the specs - (see the [Universal specs](http://www.fortrabbit.com/specs#storage-and-traffic) & [Professional specs](http://www.fortrabbit.com/specs-pro#storage-and-traffic)).

-**Solution**: Once that limit is exceed, we will charge per additional 5GB or part thereof, as described in the above linked specs page.
+**Solution**: Once that limit is exceeded, we will charge per additional 5GB or part thereof, as described in the above linked specs page.